 You should record the date you made the clinical judgement that your patient meets the Scottish definition of terminal illness.
 This date may be earlier than the date you complete and sign the form.

-You should complete the BASRiS as soon as you make the clinical judgement, but if you complete it on a later date, you must put the date on which you made the clinical judgement that your patient met the Scottish definition of terminal illness.
+You should complete the BASRiS as soon as you make the clinical judgement but even if you complete it on a later date, you must record the date on which you made the clinical judgement that your patient met the Scottish definition of terminal illness.

 Yes, where an individual has stated that they do not wish the BASRiS form to be completed and submitted to Social Security Scotland, the BASRiS form must not be completed.